 The semi-permeable membrane systems used in the VAP® approach feature pores that allow vacuum evacuation of air and volatiles trapped in the mould while keeping the resin in place.

 In Trans-Textil's VAP® membrane systems, a barrier layer is bonded (laminated) to a textile carrier material in a perfect interplay of components and processing technologies for a product that yields precise control of the VAP® lightweight construction process.
-Trans-Textil's quality-assured membrane systems undergo testing for use with various different resin types and process variants and are enhanced and are developed further for new applications in close cooperation with EADS.
+Trans-Textil's quality-assured membrane systems undergo testing for use with various different resin types and process variants and are enhanced and are developed further for new applications in close cooperation with Airbus.
 In this, a broad portfolio of semi-permeable barrier layers and textile carriers as well as precisely-controlled production processes enable Trans-Textil to deliver solutions tailored to specific customer requirements.

 Customised ready-mades and next-generation developments are continually expanding the range of applications-oriented uses to which Trans-Textil's VAP® membrane systems can be put.
 An example concerns its VAP® Strips, which it delivers in bespoke widths for use in the fabrication of edges and corners on complex integrated components.